 Groom Portraits (30 Minutes Minimum)*unless you have a cool car*

-Grooms, we don't want to leave you out, its your day too! believe it or not, I modeled internationally in my twenties.
-I know a thing or two when it comes to posing tips for guys.
-Groom photos are one of my strong points and I want you to look like you were featured in a Hugo Boss ad in QG magazine.
+Grooms, we don't want to leave you out, it is your day too! believe it or not, I modeled internationally in my twenties.
+I know a thing or two when it comes to

 First Look (25 Minutes Minimum)

 A first look is preferred and There are many benefits to having one.
 I chose to do a first look myself and I was happy I did because I got all sappy.
 To me, it was more intimate and personal and I felt that I didn't have to hide my emotions because everyone was watching us.
 However, I do respect your decision if you choose not to.
 Please check out our page on "first look vs Traditional" article to get a better understanding if you're on the fence on deciding.

 Wedding Party: (30 Minutes Minimum)